 - -Always be used as a last resort

-- -Be applied using the minimum amount of force and for the minimum amount of time possible

-- -Be used in a way that maintains the safety and dignity of all concerned
+- -Be applied using the minimum amount of force and for the minimum amount of time possible -Be used in a way that maintains the safety and dignity of all concerned

 - -Never be used as a form of punishment

-- -Be recorded and reported to parents
+Significant incidents of using reasonable force (for example, restraining a child or physically removing a child from a dangerous situation) should be recorded using the school's restraint log, and should be reported to parents.
 When considering using reasonable force, staff should, in considering the risks, carefully recognise any specific vulnerabilities of the pupil, including SEND, mental health needs or medical conditions.